SpenceKonde/ATTinyCore/Installation.md

 Supported IDE versions
 ============
 ATtinyCore (Universal) works with all versions of the official IDE (from arduino.cc ) from version 1.6.3 onwards.
 For board manager installation, 1.6.4 or later is required.
-Due to serious bugs introduced in 1.6.6, 1.6.7, 1.6.8, and 1.6.10, versions 1.6.11, 1.6.9 or 1.6.5r5 of the IDE is recommended.
+Due to serious bugs, 1.6.6, 1.6.7, 1.6.8, and 1.6.10 are not recommended.
+Version 1.8.3 is recommended.

 Board Manager Installation
 ============